torocruzand/animationEngine/README.md

 https://github.com/derbrill/animationEngine

+> [!IMPORTANT]
-> ***Very important***: Finally, thank you for helping out!
+> Finally, thank you for helping out!
 If you purchased a license for animationEngine, I really appreciate that!
 It helped moving the library forward!